mgnsm/ZLibDotNet/README.md

 There are indeed other third-party and fully managed C#/.NET libraries that already provide this functionality but ZLibDotNet was implemented during the porting of a C/C++ library to C#/.NET where it was undesirable to rely on any existing third-party software.

 It has been designed to provide an API surface that is very similar to the one that the original ported C library provides.
-This includes the ability to use pointers to data to be compressed or uncompressed, which comes in handy when you for example consume data from a socket frequently and want to minimze the amount of memory heap allocations your application performs.
 ## Installation
 ZLibDotNet is preferably installed using NuGet:

     PM> Install-Package ZLibDotNet
 ## Example
-Below is an example of how to compress and uncompress some sample data using the type-safe `ZLib` and `ZStream` classes in the `ZLibDotNet` namespace:
+Below is an example of how to compress and uncompress some sample data using the `ZLib` and `ZStream` classes in the `ZLibDotNet` namespace:
 ```cs
 using static ZLibDotNet.ZLib;
 using ZLibDotNet;